-A graduate of Denver Seminary in the area of Christian Formation and Soul care, I encourage others to walk deeply with Jesus.
-Over the years I have mentored others within church and parachurch ministries.
-I delight in watching the movements of the Holy Trinity in the lives of others as well as in my own heart.
-Currently I am journeying deeper into the heart of God and my own heart through the Spiritual Exercises of St. Ignatius.
-Being part of a prayer intercessory ministry as well as on their board and on the board of a counseling ministry’s foundation keeps awe and wonder as constant companions.
+A graduate of Denver Seminary in the area of Christian Formation and Soul Care, I encourage His beloveds to walk deeply with Jesus.
+Over the years, I have mentored within church and parachurch ministries.
+What a delight to watch the movements of the Holy Trinity in the lives of others as well as in my own heart.
+I savored the journey deeper into the heart of God and my own heart through the Spiritual Exercises of St. Ignatius.
+Being part of a prayer intercessory ministry keeps awe and wonder as constant companions.

 As far back as I can remember, I immersed myself in words: voraciously reading, continuously playing with, and delightedly enjoying them.
 As an elementary school teacher with a master’s degree in Early Childhood Education and a love of children’s literature, I created curriculum for ESOL (English to Speakers of Other Languages), offering articles in TESOL and The Reading Teacher.